Garen Build Guide by Alekra

 Threats & Synergies

 Basically, he is you but better.
-You will loose long trades every single time.
+You will lose long trades every single time.
 Pray for a mistake and get your jungle to help.
 Banning him is my go-to strat.

 Second Wind is mandatory.
 Maybe double armor in runes.
-You almost have no killpressure due to his barrels and oranges.
-Put in "even" as Stridebreaker may be able to do alot here.
-Still not sure.
+You almost have zero killpressure due to his barrels and oranges.
+Garen is not that bad into him as some may think, as his sustain is pretty good but don't underestimate his damage with ult and passive.

 Nasus is very weak in earlygame.
 You win trades early easily, but dont underestimate his lv 6.
 Use your Q to counter his W. Freeze your lane to deny him farm.
 Build antiheal (Thornmail, Chempunk Chainsword) if Nasus becomes a threat to weaken him in skirmishes.
 You should win teamfights against him as your ult executes him no matter how tanky he is.